mihalycsaba/absolutely_easy_wireguard/README.md

+# ** There is an issue with loading the new config, without service restart.
+Didn't have time to figure it out, for some reason the script on the main branch reloads the config.**

 # Absolutely Easy WireGuard

 A simple Bash script to configure and manage a WireGuard server interface for point-to-point VPN tunnels.
 Each peer can only access the server; peers cannot communicate with each other or use the server as a gateway for other traffic.